canvas-medical/documentation/collections/_sdk/data/questionnaire.md

 interviews = patient.interviews.all()
 ```

-If you have a patient ID, you can get the interviews for the patient with the `for_patient` method on the `Interview` model:
+If you have a patient ID, you can get the interviews for the patient with the `for_patient` method on the `Interview` model manager:

 ```python
 from canvas_sdk.v1.data.interview import Interview